bowl of fresh kibble boosters next to bowl of dry kibble

 Fresh Fruits and Vegetables

 Fresh fruit and fresh vegetables offer amazing benefits.
 Rich in beneficial nutrients, studies show that dogs who ate green leafy vegetables reduced the risk of developing bladder cancer by 90%.
-Some of our favorite fresh foods to add to your dog's fresh food diet include raw carrots, celery, broccoli, sweet potato (cooked), green beans, bell peppers, bananas, raspberries, strawberries, watermelon, and pears.
+Some of our favorite foods to add to your dog's fresh food diet include raw carrots, celery, broccoli, sweet potato (cooked), green beans, bell peppers, bananas, raspberries, strawberries, watermelon, and pears.
 The more colorful, the better!
 Similarly to humans, eating fresh veggies and fruit can boost the immune system and positively impact your dog's health.
 You can also choose to give your dog fermented vegetables or pureed vegetables instead of fresh ones.
-We love the idea of adding cooked veggies as a kibble topper to turn that dry dish into fresh dog food your pup love.
+We love the idea of adding cooked veggies as a kibble topper to turn that dry dish into fresh dog food your pup will love.

 Raw Goat's Milk